Josefinekihlstrom/LauraDay/README.md

 ### Add post page

 ### Shopping bag page
+The shopping bag page contains the following:
 - An orange banner just under the navigation bar with a text about a free shipping deal.
-- A heading text of 'Shopping Bag'
+- A heading text of 'Shopping Bag'.
 - If the shopping bag is empty:
     - A text that tells the user that the bag is empty.
     - A button with the text of 'Keep Shopping' that links to the all products page.